turingschool/front-end-curriculum/projects/weathrly.md

 ## Phase four

+* Add autocomplete functionality to your search input
 * import your completeMe into your Weathrly project.
 Populate it with the supplied list of city/states and zip codes.
 When a user starts typing in a city/state or zip code display a list of possible suggestions using your completeMe's suggest function.

 ## Extensions